Calculate profit margin, markup, and selling price from cost and revenue. Find the selling price for a target margin or maximum cost.

 Margin Calculator

 Calculate profit margin, markup, and selling price from cost and revenue.
-Find the required selling price for a target margin or the maximum cost to maintain profitability.
-Compare margin vs markup and benchmark against industry averages.
+Find the selling price for a target margin or maximum cost.

 Currency